-Current study concluded that oral candidiasis was more predomenant in pediateric patients in comparing to helathy pediaterics.
+Current study concluded that oral candidiasis was more predominant in pediatric patients in comparing to healthy pediatrics.
 Also, the results showed that C. albicans is the most common etiologic agent.
-Howevere, highy rate of sensitivity were detected between candida species for nystatin, which may suggest as main treatment for oral Candida infections.
+However, highly rate of sensitivity were detected between Candida species for nystatin, which may suggest as main treatment for oral Candida infections.
+Author contribution: All authors have contributed equally.

-Data availability

-Data will be made available on request.
+Data availability: Data will be available upon reasonable request.

-Conflicts of interest

-The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.
+Conflicts of interest: The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.

-Funding

-The authors did not receive support from any organization for the submitted work.
+Funding: The authors did not receive support from any organization for the submitted work.